A delicate intervention could save him

 The latter and Mrs. Robitaille refuse to consider the probabilities that this great attempt will fail.

-“I think we prefer not to think that his case could get worse, confides the father, visibly suffocated by emotion.
+“I think we prefer not to think that his case might get worse, confides the father, visibly suffocated by emotion.
 William has an exemplary attitude, he is happy and very courageous through it all, like him, we want to be positive. »

 Relatives of the young boy launched a GoFundMe campaign to help them.